ElzenDev/TimeKeeper/docs/development-log.md

 ## 2025-09-06 - *Filter*
 - [x] Done
-    - [x] Filter out most of the system processses
+    - [x] Filter out some of the system processses
+    - [x] Refine Filter

 - [ ] To_do
+    - [ ] Differentiate between background and active processes
     - [ ] Set up SqLite db